abdulmoiz2k04/AI-Powered-Skin-Disease-Detection/README.md

   TensorFlow/Keras – For training deep learning model<br>
   Streamlit – For an interactive web UI<br>
   OpenCV & PIL – For image processing<br>
-  Google Gemini AI – To fetch medical explanations
+  Google Gemini AI – To fetch medical explanations<br>

+Note: The trained model is not uploaded